-Salem - Employees, managers, and contractors in the Northwest pulp and paper industry are invited to attend a conference Dec.
+Salem, OR — Employees, managers, and contractors in the Northwest pulp and paper industry are invited to attend a conference Dec.
 3-6, 2013, that is designed to highlight the latest workplace safety and health best practices.

 The Occupational Safety and Health Division (Oregon OSHA) is one of several partners presenting the Western Pulp, Paper, and Forest Products Safety and Health Conference at the Jantzen Beach Red Lion Hotel in Portland.